sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-provider.md

   string funding_address = 3 [(cosmos_proto.scalar) = "cosmos.AddressString"];
   // seal_address defines one of the storage provider's accounts which is used to SealObject string seal_address = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // approval_address defines one of the storage provider's accounts which is used to approve use's createBucket/createObject request string approval_address = 5 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // approval_address defines one of the storage provider's accounts which is used to approve use's migrateBucket request string approval_address = 5 [(cosmos_proto.scalar) = "cosmos.AddressString"];
   // gc_address defines one of the storage provider's accounts which is used for gc purpose. string gc_address = 6 [(cosmos_proto.scalar) = "cosmos.AddressString"];